Silent Vigil at Duke University: The vigil

 On Friday, April 5, 1968, the vigil began in front of the Duke Chapel on West Campus at noon.
 Three hours later, around 450 students and faculty marched through the rain to Duke President Douglas Knight's official residence.
 Those protestors would remain in Knight's house for the next several days.
 Saturday afternoon, they were joined by another group of about 350 faculty, workers, and students from Duke and North Carolina College, a black university.
 Later that evening, after multiple discussions with the students that lasted several hours, an exhausted President Knight was removed from all negotiations by his doctor due to fears of stress-related medical complications from his previous case of hepatitis.
 Acknowledging Knight's illness, the protestors moved back to West Campus' main quad on Sunday morning.
 Later that night, dining hall and custodial workers at Duke declared an official strike for the upcoming days.
 Protestors supported the strike and continued the Vigil on the main quad, camping out day and night, while boycotting classes and the dining hall.
 As more and more students joined the Vigil, professors helped them (and their grades) by holding their own classes on the quad.
+Several days into the process of participants finding spaces and sitting with their resolve to support changes in the school's policies, folk singers Joan Baez and her friend Pete Seeger appeared and stayed several days leading the group with their inventory of civil rights and union organizing songs.